As a communications consultant

 Elizabeth Howard has never had barriers between her life, work, art and writing.
 Experience, sense of place and exploration define the choices she makes, seeking collaboration, flexibility, spontaneity and responsiveness in the projects she designs or becomes engaged with.
-She collaborates and works with authors, artists and others who are also striving to push past traditional boundaries in search of the new.
+She collaborates and works with authors, artists, and cultural organizations; business leaders, universities, nonprofit organizations; and professional service firms, including high-profile architectural and design firms, often with international practices.
+Those individuals and organizations striving to push past traditional boundaries in search of the new.

 Since 2013, Elizabeth has worked with Joan K. Davidson and Furthermore, the grants in publishing program of the J.M.
 Kaplan Fund, on the Alice, a $25,000 annual award given for the exemplary publication of an illustrated book.
 The books shortlisted for the Alice receive $5,000.

 The Alice was created to honor Joan K. Davidson’s mother, Alice M. Kaplan, a scholar, collector, patron, and activist in the arts.
 The first Alice was presented at the Morgan Library in 2013 and since 2016 has been celebrated in the Rare Book Room at the Strand Bookstore on Broadway in Manhattan.
 The Alice award will be awarded on Monday, October 24, 2022. www.furthermore.org

 Norman Ives: Constructions & Reconstructions

 By: John T. Hill